Snowmass to host first stage of Colorado Classic women’s cycling race in August

 After Snowmass, the race moves to Avon, which also hosted the second stage of the 2019 race.
 Stage 3 on Aug.
 29 will be in Boulder, with the race wrapping up Aug.
 30 in Denver.

+“It’s a great place to kick off,” Diaz said of Snowmass.
+“There will definitely be a lot of opportunities for people to support the riders and understand what it takes to take on these miles.”

-Last year’s Colorado Classic was dominated from start to finish by Indiana’s Chloe Dygert, an Olympic silver medalist (2016) who rides for Sho-Air TWENTY20.
+Last year’s Colorado Classic was dominated from start to finish by Indiana’s Chloe Dygert, a 2016 Olympic silver medalist who rides for Sho-Air TWENTY20.
 The 2020 Summer Olympics in Tokyo are scheduled for July 24 to Aug.
 9 — pending any postponements or cancellations related to the coronavirus — where Dygert is certainly one of the gold-medal favorites.

 There was no indication on what athletes, such as Dygert, would be competing in the 2020 Colorado Classic.